 See Threading basics in the Qt documentation for more information.

 Mobile devices often use 3G or sometimes lower speed radio communication networks to obtain and transfer data.
 The speed of these networks vary but are much slower (in terms of data per second) than wired or wireless networks.
 Due to this network latency, even small requests can take time to return, which makes your application seem sluggish.
 Therefore, you need to carefully manage the total amount of data and the number of network requests submitted by your mobile application.
 As an example, it may be more efficient to send a single large request for data rather than multiple small requests.
 Changing the layer types, application functions, or the flow of your application can also affect network speed.

 If your mobile application users are always in the range of a wireless network, your application can retrieve and submit larger amounts of data.
 However, even in this scenario, it's always good practice to remember the amount of data and number of requests your application uses, whatever the bandwidth.

 By understanding the characteristics of the different types of map layers in the API, you can determine the best layers for your needs and ensure that your application performs for your users.

-Some application users may only have intermittent network access, such as intermittent 4G access due to working in remote areas or daily access to a wireless network for synchronizing data.
+Some application users may only have intermittent network access, perhaps due to working in remote areas or scheduled daily access to a wireless network for synchronizing data.
 If this is the case, local storage usage is important.
 The application can be designed to connect to the server to retrieve data the user needs, then store this data on the local device.
 Applications need to be developed robustly with this in mind, because the network connection can be dropped anytime.
 Functions need to fail gracefully, and any long running application transactions may need to be rolled back.